top of page

 The noun 'pessimist' has its etymological origins in Latin and ultimately traces back to the Latin word 'pessimus,' which means 'worst' or 'most unfavorable.'
 In Latin, 'pessimus' is the superlative form of 'malus,' meaning 'bad' or 'evil.'
 Over time, the comparative and superlative forms of adjectives like 'malus' were used to express degrees of negativity, with 'pessimus' representing the extreme of badness or adversity.
 In the 18th century, the term 'pessimist' was coined in English to describe individuals who habitually expect the worst outcomes and focus on the negative aspects of life, reflecting its etymological connection to the concept of extreme negativity and unfavorable perspectives.

-Quiz: Find the meaning of the noun pessimist:
+Find the correct meaning of the noun pessimist:

 Try Again!